yefrig/volga/README.md

 ## What is it?
-**volga** provides fast, extensible, and expressive APIs to deserialize any python data structure from any supported data format (such as JSON and YAML).
+**volga** provides fast, extensible, and expressive APIs to deserialize any python data structure from any supported data format (such as JSON and *eventually* YAML and more).
 Volga allows full customization of the deserialization behavior of your data structures resulting in schema-tized, validated, type-checked objects.